Gilbert/Robinson

 Pollack described Houlihan's menu as "on the gimmicky side, with many items that might be considered pop or snack foods, like omelets and hamburgers with a variety of toppings, some of which cover either."

-Houlihan's Old Pace Menu
+Houlihan's Old Place Menu

 (click image to enlarge)